Updated:- Wednesday, October 18th, 2023

 However, observe that all the people who John the Baptist baptized—with the exception of Jesus Christ—were re-baptized by either Jesus or his disciples (Acts 19:1-5).

-Similarly, all the people who John baptized were later re-baptized according to the instructions of Jesus Christ.
+Additionally, all the people who John baptized were later re-baptized according to the instructions of Jesus Christ.

 Is It Ok To be Baptized More Than Once?